superlinked/superlinked/server/docs/redis/redis.md

     12315, # (Mandatory) This is the port and it should be an integer
     # These params must be in a form of kwarg params.
 Here you can specify anything that the official python client
     # enables.
 The params can be found here: https://redis.readthedocs.io/en/stable/connections.html.
 Below you can see a very basic user-pass authentication as an example.
-    username="test",
+    default_query_limit=10, # This optional parameter specifies the maximum number of query results returned.
+If not set, it defaults to 10. username="test",
     password="password"
 )